 If the drive you are copying from is beyond repair and you want to fix the drive, you can consider formatting it.

-Formatting the drive will erase everything on it so make sure you have backed up any important files before proceeding any further.
+Formatting the drive will erase everything on it, so ensure you have backed up any important files before proceeding any further.

 You can follow our guide to format the drive:

-- Secondly, Right-click on the drive icon of the drive you want to format.
+2. Secondly, Right-click on the drive icon you want to format.

-- Choose NTFS if the drive is a hard disk or FAT32 in case of pen-drives or memory cards as the partition system.
+5. Choose NTFS if the drive is a hard disk or FAT32 in the case of pen drives or memory cards as the partition system.formatting

-- Complete the format.
-If there were no errors while formatting, you could now copy files to and from the drive without any Data error cyclic redundancy check message popping up on your screen and ruining everything.
+6. Complete the format.
+If there were no formatting errors, you could now copy files to and from the drive without any Data error cyclic redundancy check message popping up on your screen and ruining everything.

 Method 4: Renaming the Drive (Assigning a drive letter) if a Drive is Not Accessible

-In some cases, the windows operating system does not automatically assign a drive letter to a newly connected drive or de-assigns it for safe disconnection when idle.
+Sometimes, the Windows operating system does not automatically assign a drive letter to a newly connected drive or de-assigns it for safe disconnection when idle.
 If that is the reason the drive was not accessible, you can rename or assign a drive letter to the drive to access it.

 Follow these steps to assign a drive letter to a drive or a partition in Windows:

-- Secondly, Type “diskmgmt.msc” in the text box provided without the quotes and press the Enter key.
+2. Secondly, Type “diskmgmt.msc” in the text box provided without the quotes and press the Enter key.diskmgmt

-- Disk management tool window will open if you also see the drive you want to assign the letter to.
+3. The disk management tool window will open if you see the drive to which you want to assign the letter.
 Right-click on it.
 You can identify different drives from their sizes or file systems.
-DO NOT mess with small partitions that are reserved for Windows operating system’s safe operation or you may end up screwing up the OS and PC won’t boot, which in turn will end up in you losing all of your data.
+DO NOT mess with small partitions that are reserved for the Windows operating system’s safe operation, or you may end up screwing up the OS and PC won’t boot, which in turn will end up in you losing all of your data.

-- In the menu that pops up, Select Change drive letters or paths.
+4. In the menu that pops up, Select Change drive letters or paths.change drive letters or paths

-- If there is any drive letter associated already, select change or select add if there was none.
+5. If any drive letter is associated already, select change or add if there was none.

-- Assign a new letter to the drive, ignore any warnings if anything pops up.
+6. Assign a new letter to the drive, and ignore any warnings if anything pops up. change drive letter

-See if this change in drive letter allowed you to access the drive now and removed the message Data Error Cyclic Redundancy Check.
+See if this change in the drive letter allowed you to access the drive now and removed the Data Error Cyclic Redundancy Check message.

-Also, Fix Reboot and Select Proper Boot Device
+Also, Fix Reboot and Select the Proper Boot Device

 Method 5: Check for Bad Sectors on a Hard Disk

-If the source or destination drive is corrupt and hence resulting in a Data Error Cyclic Redundancy Check error.
-Maybe it is time to replace it or get a warranty replacement if it is still under warranty.
+Suppose the source or destination drive is corrupt, resulting in a Data Error Cyclic Redundancy Check error.
+Maybe it is time to replace it or get a warranty replacement if it is still under warranty.diskspace

-Drive getting corrupt may have many causes like the mechanical failure of the hard drive due to accidental shut down.
-That too due to bumps or drops causing the head on the hard drive to dislocate and damage the drive.
-Or ejection or drive when data on it or read from it.
+Drive getting corrupt may have many causes, like the mechanical failure of the hard drive due to accidental shutdown.
+That, too due to bumps or drops causing the head on the hard drive to dislocate and damage the drive.
+Or ejection or drive when data is on it or read from it.

 You Might Be Facing: Fix the Directory Name is Invalid in Windows 10

 To check for bad sectors on a hard disk.
-You can use any of the partition tools like Recuva, Minitool, or EaseUS.
+You can use partition tools like Recuva, Minitool, or EaseUS.

-- Select the option that resembles something like Scan for bad sectors…
+2. Select the option that resembles something like Scan for Bad Sectors…

-- Let the scan complete and be patient as large drives can take a lot of time to complete the scan.
+3. Let the scan complete and be patient, as large drives can take a lot of time to complete the scan.

-If the computer freezes during the scan.
-Wait for a while and if it stays frozen for too much time, you have bad news.
-And also the drive is beyond repair.
+Suppose the computer freezes during the scan.
+Wait for a while; if it stays frozen for too long, you have bad news.
+And also, the drive is beyond repair.

 Conclusion

-In such a case or if the software reports bad drive, then try to replace the drive.
+In such a case, or if the software reports a bad drive, then try to replace the drive.
 There is no software fix to a hardware problem.
-Therefore, Data Error Cyclic Redundancy Check will be the start of a long list of problems waiting for you if you don’t replace the drive.
+Therefore, Data Error Cyclic Redundancy Check will start a long list of problems waiting for you if you don’t replace the drive.